jake-87/blog/content/blog/isabelle-rule-musings.md

 date = 2025-09-19
 +++

-The following is very adapted from the <a href="https://isabelle.in.tum.de/dist/Isabelle2025/doc/tutorial.pdf">Isabelle/HOL 2025 tutorial</a>, particularly 5.2 and onwards.
-It will explain it better than I can.
+The following is adapted from the <a href="https://isabelle.in.tum.de/dist/Isabelle2025/doc/tutorial.pdf">Isabelle/HOL 2025 tutorial</a>, particularly 5.2 and onwards.
+It will explain much more thoroughly than I can.

-I also make no promise that the following is entirely correct.
-It is my understanding, and while I have verified it best I can, I am sure there are errors.
+I also make no promise that the following is entirely 100% correct.
+It is ultimately my understanding, but I have run it past several others, and to the best of our knowledge it is correct.

 # Notes